ARMmbed/mbed-os-example-cellular/README.md

 ### Selecting socket type (TCP or UDP)

 You can choose which socket type the application should use.
+Please note that TCP is more reliable tranmission protocol.
 For example:

 ```json